the-teachingRSE-project/competencies/competencies.md

 or whether they are working as part of a team of research software developers.
-We extend this to consider how things differ when a developer or a group of developers is based locally within a research team or department, or when they are based in a dedicated RSE team.
+We extend this to consider how things differ when a developer or a group of developers is based locally within a research team or department, or when they are based in a dedicated, centralised RSE team.
 We also look at organisational aspects in the context of each of the considered competencies, since there are a variety of ways that organisations can contribute to and support them, complementing those proposed by @Katerbow2018.
 Some of them are brought to life in the example career path of @subsec:examplemaster in the appendix.